X

 Answers are locked.
 Please click here to buy them.

-1. Ask another phlebotomist to collect it
+1. Ask another phlebotomist to collect the specimen

 2. Ask the patient's nurse to do the draw

-3. Collect it by arterial puncture
+3. Collect the specimen by arterial puncture

-4. Try to draw it one more time
+4. Try one more time

 Answers are locked.
 Please click here to buy them.

-1.13) Which of these actions helps to prevent hemoconcentration during venipuncture?
+1.15) Which of these actions helps to prevent hemoconcentration during venipuncture?

 1. Asking the patient to make and release a fist several times